Meet Your Guides

 As a grassroots advocacy guide for the NATURALLY ABLE community, Jenn often shares why it’s important to get involved with advocacy on the local level and how mindfulness can influence a person’s resiliency!

-Lisa Wells is the president of Get Social Consulting, a medical device marketing firm that has advised healthcare providers across three continents on better ways to connect with their customers through digital marketing and social media.
+Lisa Wells is the former president of Get Social Consulting, a medical device marketing firm that advised healthcare providers across three continents on better ways to connect with their customers through digital marketing and social media.
 As the founder of NATURALLY ABLE, Lisa has previously established several social media communities for wheelchair users, including LASCI and Wheel:Life.

 With firsthand experience in autoimmune disease as well as being an outspoken advocate and a former caregiver for people who have mobility challenges, Lisa recently portrayed herself on an episode of the groundbreaking ABC tv show SPEECHLESS.
 She has written four books for the disability and home medical supply industries while mentoring up-and-coming marketing professionals and community advocates for more than a decade.